aer0ss/aerofs/docker/ship/README.md

     - `preloaded` delivers a standalone VM image with all the containers preloaded.
     - `bare` delivers a minimum image to launch the VM.
 Containers will be pulled at first run from the registry defined at build time.
-    - `cloud-init` delivers a cloud-config file only for any clouds that support CoreOS base images.
+    - `cloudinit` delivers a cloud-config file only for any clouds that support CoreOS base images.
 - `vm-cluster`: Configuration data to run the app on a cluster of self-hosted VMs *
 - `gke`: Configuration data for Google Container Engine *